sqorn/sqorn/docs/docs/manual_queries.md

   args: ['hi', 'bye'] }
 ```

-Call `.sql` as a function to parameterize an argument or build a subquery.
+Call `.sql` a function to parameterize an argument or build a subquery.

 ```js
 sq.sql`select * from`